🚀 Revise MLA has been upgraded! All users need to use the “Forgotten Password” link to reset their password and access their account 🔐

-Following the trial UKMLA amongst UK final year medical students earlier in the year, we’ve been gaining feedback from those who took the exam to gather broad information on topics that commonly come up.
+Following the January 2026 UKMLA sitting for UK final year medical students earlier in the year, we’ve been gaining feedback from those who took the exam to gather broad information on topics that commonly come up.

 We've created a table summarising the top 10 high-yield subject areas for the UKMLA Applied Knowledge Test: